Doris de Pont: Career

+Items by de Pont are held in the collections of the Auckland War Memorial Museum, Te Papa and the National Gallery of Victoria.

 Retiring from fashion in 2008, de Pont undertook a BA (Honours) in Museum and Heritage Studies at the University of Auckland, and after graduating founded the New Zealand Fashion Museum where she is the director and curates exhibitions.

 Publications

 As a curator and fashion historian, de Pont is the author or editor of a number of publications and catalogues, including: